zpconn/zachconn/posts/2016-05-19-introducing-fiberbundle-multicore-concurrency-for-tcl.markdown

 There are several core concepts in ```fiberbundle```:

-1. A ```fiber``` is a lightweight userspace green thread of execution which do not share state and communicate with each other via message passing.
-Fibers are scheduled cooperatively and must explicitly yield to the event dispatcher.
+1. A ```fiber``` is a lightweight userspace green thread of execution.
+Fibers do not share state and communicate with each other via message passing.
+They are scheduled cooperatively and must explicitly yield to the event dispatcher.
 Fibers are implemented as coroutines behind the scenes.
 2. A ```bundle``` is a collection of fibers along with an associated cooperative scheduler.
 3. A ```bundle space``` is a controlling entity that creates Tcl threads, spawns bundles inside threads (typically in a one-to-one manner), and distributes new fibers across bundles and threads.
 The bundle space also acts as an intermediary for orchesting the communication between fibers located in different threads.